srkuzma/ChessEngine/README.md

 # ChessEngine
 ![](res/preview.png)

 Chess app with the option of playing against computer.
-Engine was built using backtracking, with the implementation of minimax algorithm and alpha-beta prunning.
+Engine was built using backtracking, with the implementation of minimax algorithm and alpha-beta pruning.
 There are options of:
 - premoving pieces
 - navigating through move history (by clicking on a certain move or with left/right arrow keys)